Discover Cross Stitch Delight With Patterns Patch

 Cross Stitch Patterns

 All stitchers know that ‘patterns’ are the life blood of our noble craft.
 We don’t know of any cross stitcher that doesn’t relish the challenge of finding that next exciting pattern they’re absolutely dying to get started on.
-We include ideas and challenges to get you thinking.
+In our articles about patterns, we include ideas and challenges to get you thinking.

 "Oh NO!
 Cross Stitch is DYING!"